The European ALARA Network

 David Pollard (RPII, Ireland)

-2b.4 pdf HPA contaminated land radiation protection framework (4.67 MB)
+2b.4 HPA contaminated land radiation protection framework

 Joanne Brown (HPA, UK)

-2b.5 pdf Existing exposure situations: intervention in practice (4.42 MB)
+2b.5 Existing exposure situations: intervention in practice

 Ciaran McDonnell (HPA, UK)